farestouazi/fares-snake/README_en.md

       Description: icon of the SNAKE game

 ## IMPORTANT !!! :
-### - fltk.py file must be copied to the rolit folder after decompression
+### - fltk.py file must be copied to the snake folder after decompression

 -------------
 RUNNING THE GAME